sgolebiewski-intel/edge-microvisor-toolkit/docs/developer-guide/system-requirements.md

 3. Ensure clarity for different installation environments (e.g., virtual machines, embedded systems).
 -->

 The hardware and software requirements outlined below are reflective of Edge Microvisor Toolkit itself.
-Specific requirements will for the most part depend on the deployment (e.g. container, VM, K8s workload), type and number of workloads deployed on a node.
-Consideration should be given to the requirements & KPIs by the applications/workloads intended to run on the edge devices to ensure sufficient residual compute is available when choosing hardware device, microvisor image and how the workload is packaged.
+Specific requirements will, for the most part, depend on the deployment (e.g. container, VM, K8s workload), type and number of workloads deployed on a node.
+Consider the requirements & KPIs by the applications/workloads intended to run on the edge devices to ensure sufficient residual compute is available when choosing hardware device, microvisor image and how the workload is packaged.

 ## Hardware Requirements